AstroMined/pygithub-mcp-server/docs/active_context.md

    - Comprehensive validation with clear error messages

 3. Testing Strategy
-   - Prioritize real API testing over mock-based testing
+   - Completely eliminate mock-based testing in favor of real API testing
+   - Create realistic fixtures using real schemas, converters, and operations
+   - Separate unit tests and integration tests into distinct directories
+   - Build a robust unit test suite first before implementing integration tests
+   - Maintain a dedicated test repository rather than creating/deleting for each test run
+   - Implement thorough cleanup mechanisms that run after each test
+   - Tag all test-created resources for easy identification
-   - Use mocks only for edge cases that cannot be reliably reproduced
+   - Use unique identifiers for all test resources
-   - Focus on testing behavior and outcomes rather than implementation details
    - Accept the trade-offs of real API testing for higher confidence
-   - Implement thorough cleanup mechanisms to prevent test pollution

 4. PyGithub Integration
    - Using singleton pattern for client management